yale-cpsc-419-templates/pset-3-template/README.md

 > **Note**: This is the same endpont as the secondary webpage; the only difference is the HTTP method associated with the request: in this case, that method is `POST`; in the other, it is `GET`.

-### Optional Additional Features
+### Additional Additional Features

 If you *and your partner* are both enrolled in CPSC 519, you must implement at least one of the following additional features.

-2. The default styling of an HTML table is quite ugly in most browsers.
+1. The default styling of an HTML table is quite ugly in most browsers.
 Use CSS to spruce up your tables:
    * Add padding of `5px` to all sides of every cell in each table
    * Add a `1px` wide `gray` border between rows of each table
    * When the mouse hovers over a particular row of each table, change that row's background color to `lightgray`
    * You are free to style your application in any other manner that looks good to you (but nothing else is required)
    * Place your CSS into a file named `styles.css` that is loaded by your primary and secondary webpages, but not included directly in those pages
-3. On the primary page, add a button or link labeled "Clear Previous Search" that, when clicked, displays the primary page with empty input fields and no table of results.
+2. On the primary page, add a button or link labeled "Clear Previous Search" that, when clicked, displays the primary page with empty input fields and no table of results.
 It must be the case that clicking the button or link causes any stored state to be reset to an initial or empty state, including any state local to the browser (such as cookies) and any state stored on the server.
+The endpoint for this feature must be `/reset`.

 ---
 ## Specific Endpoints

 There are three endpoints to which your application must respond:
-1. `/` must return the primary page
+1. `/` must return the primary page, with the input fields filled in having the values of the most recent search query
+  * If the user has previously made a search query, the table containing the results of the most recent query must be displayed on this page
 2. `/search?...` must return the results of a search using the parameters in the query string (that is, those that the user entered on the primary page).
    * The parameters accepted by the `/search` endpoint must be `l` (for the label), `a` (for the agent name), `c` (for the classifiers), and `d` (for the date)
-3. `/obj/<int:obj_id>` must return the secondary page populated with information about the object with the `id` provided in the query string.
+3. `/obj/<int:obj_id>` must return the secondary page populated with information about the object with the `obj_id` provided in the query string.

 Students completing the [additional 519 activities](#additional-requirements-for-519-students) must add endpoints to accomplish some of those tasks, and the specifics are indicated above.